 Annual Performance Based Bonus ("PBB") targets are established by the CEO and approved by the Compensation Committee.
 Generally, the higher the level of responsibility of the executive within the Company, the greater the portion of that executive's targeted bonus compensation.
 For all executives, a minimum of 70% of the annual PBB is based on attaining the Company's financial objectives.
-This includes 35% which is tied to the Company's earnings before interest, taxes, depreciation and amortization ("EBITDA").
-In addition, a minimum of 35% will be based on sales and/or return on asset targets.
-The remaining PBB will be based on individual goals and objectives established by the CEO.
+This includes 35% which is tied to the Company's EBITDA target.
+In addition, a minimum of 35% is based on sales and/or return on asset targets.
+The remaining PBB is based on individual goals and objectives established by the CEO.

 In addition to the above, pursuant to employment agreements the Company has with certain of its NEOs, each NEO is eligible to receive an annual bonus up to a specified amount of his/her annual salary.
 For example, the following NEOs are eligible to receive bonus payments up to the following amounts: Max Hillman - 124 percent of base salary; James Waters - 60 percent of base salary; and Richard Hillman - 70 percent of base salary.
-The remaining NEOs are awarded bonuses by the Compensation Committee, after considering the recommendations of the Company's CEO.
-During 2006 the Company awarded bonuses to its NEOs that ranged in value from 11.4 percent to 20.4 percent of the salary awarded to each NEO.
-In actual dollars and, in most cases in percentage terms, these awards were lower than awards made in 2005 and previous years as a result of Hillman's failure to achieve certain EBITDA and return on asset targets.
+The remaining NEOs are awarded bonuses by the Compensation Committee, after considering the recommendations of the Company's CEO based on the factors noted above.
+During 2007, the Company awarded bonuses to its NEOs that ranged in value from 18.8 percent to 44.9 percent of the base salary awarded to each NEO.
+In actual dollars and in percentage terms, these awards were higher than awards made in 2006 for all but one of the NEOs primarily as a result of Hillman's increase in EBITDA, net sales, and return on assets relative to established targets

-During 2006, the Compensation Committee, in its discretion, awarded Max Hillman a bonus of \$68,701, an increase of approximately 55.4 percent from 2005 as a result of his overall leadership of the Company and, following the recommendations made by the CEO, awarded bonuses to its NEOs as follows: James Waters - \$22,292, a decrease of approximately 7.4 percent from 2005; Richard Hillman - \$49,066, a decrease of approximately 28.6 percent from 2005; George Heredia - - \$46,952, a decrease of approximately 25.3 percent from 2005; and Terry Rowe - \$23,589 a decrease of approximately 49.4 percent from 2005.
+During 2007, the Compensation Committee, in its discretion, awarded Max Hillman a bonus of \$185,468, an increase of approximately 170 percent from 2006 as a result of his overall leadership of the Company and, following the recommendations made by the CEO, awarded bonuses to its NEOs as follows: James Waters - \$48,225, an increase of approximately 116.3 percent from 2006; Richard Hillman - \$74,622, an increase of approximately 52 percent from 2005; George Heredia - \$44,527, a decrease of approximately 5.2 percent from 2006; and Terry Rowe - \$48,225, an increase of approximately 104 percent from 2006.